teachingaway/teachingaway.github.io/_posts/2014-09-19-startup-legal-knowledge-on-hacker-news.md

 I was not aware of him, so I read his comment history.
 His "comments" are really essays, and I think too valuable to remain "secret assets."
 So here are the Grellas essays that are, in my opinion, the most useful for tech startups. [^1]

 [^1]: Caveat: These links are worth reading, but they may not be the right advice for your particular company.
-I am not associated with George Grellas in any way.
-George Grellas does not endorse this post, and his views may have changed in the years since some of his essays were written.
+I am not associated with George Grellas, he does not endorse this post, and his views may have changed in the years since some of his essays were written.

 ### Seed Capital and SAFE